xhu6/regex_engine/README.md

 # Regex engine in Rust

-Matches text against a pattern using a NFA in linear time (w.r.t haystack length).
+Matches text against a pattern using a NFA in linear time to haystack length.

+Engine features:
+- Check text fully matches
+- Check text contains a match

+Regex features:
+- Character classes
+- Ranges

 ## Parsing